Festeazy/nginxproxymanagerGraf/README.md

 required things you do beforehand

-1) create influxdb nginxproxymangergraf
+1) create influxdb nginxproxymanagergraf
+2) Create username and password for nginxproxymanagergraf
-2) get your GeoLite2-City.mmdb google is your friend upload it somewhere where you'll find it
+3) get your GeoLite2-City.mmdb google is your friend upload it somewhere where you'll find it

 start docker on the same host where nginx proxy manger runs